Stockflare/pages/mfa/index.markdown

 ### I accidentally disabled MFA, and now my virtual device is generating invalid codes?
 When you disable MFA on your account, for security purposes a new "secret" is generated.
 When re-enabling MFA, you will need to re-capture the QR Code.
 If you no longer have access to your account, please contact [info@stockflare.com](info@stockflare.com).

+---

+<a class="faq" name="i-lost-my-virtual-mfa-device"></a>

+### I lost my Virtual MFA Device
+If you have lost your device, or have lost access to any authentication codes, you need to reset MFA for your Stockflare account.

+When MFA was first enabled, recovery codes were sent as an attachment to the email address associated with your Stockflare account.
+There are six, comma-separated recovery codes that you will need in order to reset MFA.

+[You can reset MFA for your account here](https://stockflare.com/mfa/reset), follow the instructions and enter your recovery codes when prompted.

+If you have lost your recovery codes, please email support@stockflare.com for further assistance.